What is the admission timeline?

 Is there a school bus service?

 A school bus service is operational from the 1st start day of the local Monaco schools (early September).
-This is a dedicated public bus which collects our students from designated bus stops and delivers them to ISM.
+This is a dedicated public bus that collects our students from designated bus stops and delivers them to ISM.
+Please see the ISM Bus Service map and schedule here.

 Do you have boarding facilities or host families?